Pelagic zone: Abyssopelagic (abyssal zone)

-The name is derived - a holdover from times when the deep ocean was believed to indeed be bottomless.
-Among the very few creatures living in the cold temperatures, high pressures and complete darkness here are several species of squid; echinoderms including the basket star, swimming cucumber, and the sea pig; and marine arthropods including the sea spider.
+The name is derived from Ancient Greek ἄβυσσος 'bottomless'.
+The ocean floor is next to this zone, and it forms volcanos, mountains, and vents from the movement of the tectonic plates.
+Among the very few creatures living in the cold temperatures, high pressures and complete darkness there are several species of squid; echinoderms including the basket star, swimming cucumber, and the sea pig; and marine arthropods including the sea spider.
 Many species at these depths are transparent and eyeless.